 I ask then the forward-looking question, "If you look at your jealousy in the best possible light, what is the jealousy intended to accomplish?"

+This best possible light question clarifies the triggering dilemma.
 Once we know what concern the "solution" of jealousy is meant to address, we can work together to create new options for solving the problem.

 Jealousy in general erupts from a crisis in trust.
 The trust may be distrust of others, or of oneself.